suika2engine/suika2/doc/reference.md

 @ch c sample.png 0.5
 ```

-* Usage 3: Specify `none` to vanish character.
+* Usage 3: Specifying `none` will cause the character to vanish.
 ```
 @ch c none 0.5
 ```

-* Usage 4: Change is applied immediately when fade-in time is not specified.
+* Usage 4: Changes are applied immediately when the fade-in time is not specified.
 ```
 @ch c sample.png
 ```

 ## @click

-Wait for a click.
+This command instructs Suika 2 to wait for a click before continuing.
-While waiting for a click, message box is hidden.
+While waiting for a click, the message box is hidden.

 * Usage:
 ```